Meditation Guide

 My meditation has three parts -

 1. After thinking about what I want to get done, I repeat a mantra in my head.
 I do the same phrase almost every day, but switch it occasionally if there’s something else on my mind.
 This should be something short and sweet, personal to you.
-Ideas - “Adventure forth, tackle the day“, “I will accomplish everything I set out to do”, “I am in charge of my anxiety”, “Phone away, connect with others” - etc. Think of something important to you in your life right now.
+Ideas - “Adventure forth, tackle the day“, “I will accomplish everything I set out to do”, “I am not my anxiety”, “Phone away, connect with others” - etc. Think of something important to you in your life right now.
 In this step you repeat that mantra in your head, thinking about nothing else.
 Get yourself in a trance repeating that phrase so it stays with you.
-After meditating, I find my mantra will pop into my head when I need it.
+After meditating, I find my mantra will pop into my head when I need it most.

-1. I take the rest of the time to sit and be still, clear mind, not thinking about anything.
+1. I take the rest of the time to sit and be still, clear mind, not thinking.
 Get in a peaceful state.
 I had a hard time doing this when I first started.
 Thoughts will probably pop into your head - let them come and go.
 Focus on your breathing here - big breaths in and out.
 The more you meditate the easier this will get.

 This is not a one off thing - it takes time to see the benefits of meditation.
 I try to do it every day.
 If you stick with it it can be a tremendous tool for clearing your head, getting in touch with yourself, and tackling anxiety & depression.
 Make it a habit and over time you will start to see positive changes.